Best Things To Do in Galway, Ireland

 Travel Camera

-The City of Galway and the surrounding Irish landscapes are stunningly beautiful!
-We recommend upgrading to a real camera for your trip.
+We recommend upgrading to a real camera.
 For us, that means a DSLR Canon Rebel with an 18-135mm lens.
-It’s a great camera for budget travelers because it is well-priced, takes quality photos and comes with a ton of accessories!
+It’s well-priced, takes quality photos and the kit comes with a ton of accessories!

 Ireland Weather Gear

-As we mentioned, the weather in Galway can be rainy or sunny or windy…or all three in the span of an hour!
+The weather in Galway can be rainy or sunny or windy…or all three in the span of an hour!
 Packing clothing that can be layered is best.
-It’s also a good idea to have a lightweight rain jacket and a travel umbrella.
+It’s also a good to have a lightweight rain jacket and a travel umbrella

 Day Bag

-With long days of sightseeing, it is essential to carry a day pack that can hold everything you will need for your travel adventures.
-We like to use small backpacks, where we can stow all of our everyday travel items.
+With long days of sightseeing, it is essential to carry a day pack that can hold everything you will need.
+We use small backpacks that we can stow all of our everyday travel items in.

-As diligent as we may be about planning a trip, things can go wrong.
-Whether it’s a delayed or cancelled flight, lost luggage or illness abroad, insurance might help recoup costs.
-Find more about affordable rates and robust coverage with a trusted company, like World Nomads.
+Whether it’s a cancelled flight, lost luggage or illness abroad, insurance might help recoup related costs.
+Consider traveling protected with a trusted company, like World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.